What Is Backflow? Understanding Its Causes and Risks

 Hand-held Sink or Shower Heads with Hoses

 Hand-held sink or shower heads have the potential to drop into the water located in the tub or sink.
 A dual check valve may need to be installed to prevent backflow.
-If your sink or shower head was built in the US however, these generally do not need additional backflow prevention devices.
+However, if your sink or shower head was built in the US, these generally do not need additional backflow prevention devices.

 Garden Hoses